 - (f) Requests by a City employee, acting in an official capacity, for information from any person and the furnishing of the information by that person.
 Requests by any person for information from a City employee and the furnishing of the information by that employee are also exempt. - (g) Lobbying through communications which are specifically identified as services required to be furnished under a contract with the City; provided that such services are fully described in annual service reports submitted by the contractor to a City agency and made available for public inspection.
 (Cr. by Ord.
 12,749, 1-22-01) - (h) Individual Right to Lobby.
-Nothing in this ordinance may be applied so as to interfere with the right of any individual to engage in lobbying: - 1.
+Except as provided herein, Nnothing in this ordinance may be applied so as to require registration or reporting or interfere with the right of any individual to engage in lobbying: - 1.
 Solely on her or his own behalf; or - 2.
 On behalf of a business corporation of which he/she owns more than 50 percent of the shares, of a firm of which he/she is the sole owner, or of a single member limited liability company of which he/she is the sole member, or of a partnership in which the individual is a general partner.

-2.By communicating solely with a Council member who represents the district in which the individual resides, whether or not such communication is made on behalf of the individual or on behalf of another person.
+Small Business if he or she is an owner of the Small Business. - 3.
+3. -By communicating solely with a Council member who represents the district in which the individual resides, whether or not such communication is made on behalf of the individual or on behalf of another person.